 BIO: Kimmery Martin is an emergency medicine doctor-turned novelist whose works of medical fiction have been praised by The Harvard Crimson, Southern Living, The Charlotte Observer and The New York Times, among others.
 A lifelong literary nerd, she promotes reading, interviews authors, and teaches writing seminars.
 She’s a frequent speaker at libraries, conferences, and bookstores around the United States.
 Kimmery completed her medical training at the University of Louisville School of Medicine and the Vanderbilt University School of Medicine.
 She lives with her husband and three children in Charlotte, North Carolina. (more…)

-The Florence County Library will be having registration for fall programs from August 1 through August 31, 2018.
-The library has planned a variety of programs for children.
+The Florence County Library has planned a variety of children’s programming for Winter/Spring 2020.
 For more information and to register for the programs, please call the Greenberg Children’s Library at 843- 292-7382.
 Registration is required for all programs and space is limited for some programs.
 Daycare centers may call for a separate appointment for Preschool Storytime. (more…)

 Last month, Macmillan Publishers implemented a new embargo on ebooks, limiting libraries of all sizes from buying more than one electronic copy of any Macmillan title for eight weeks after its release.
 This attempt to increase ebook sales comes at the direct expense of the millions of South Carolinians who rely on public libraries to provide equal access to the information they need to further their personal, educational, and professional goals.